Vishruth-S/QwikCHAT/README.md

-# Custom_Hotkeys
+# Chat App

-Custom hotkeys done as implementation
+A chat application